johannesbuchholz/lurker/README.md

     - `"hue"`: Hue setting.
     - `"sat"`: Saturation setting.

+All fields withing `request` are optional and missing field are not send the Hue Bridge.

-### Environment variables
+### Configuration parameters
+All available configuration parameters are defined here: `src/config.py`

-There are a couple of environment variables available for configuring lurkers behaviour.
-For details see `src/config.py` These are the most important variables:
+These are the most important variables:
-- `LURKER_HOME`: Denotes the path where lurker loads configuration and actions from.
-Default: `~/lurker`.
 - `LURKER_KEYWORD`: Denotes the key word lurker will react to in order to obtain further instructions.
-Default: `""`.
 - `LURKER_HOST`: Denotes the host of the Hue Bridge to send instructions to.
 - `LURKER_USER`: Denotes the already registered Hue Bridge user.
-- `LURKER_LOG_LEVEL`: Denotes the log level used when running lurker.
 - `LURKER_MODEL`: Denotes the absolute path to an open-ai whisper model that lurker should use instead of downloading one.
 - `LURKER_INPUT_DEVICE`: Denotes the device name or substring lurker will use to record sound.
 - `LURKER_OUTPUT_DEVICE`: Denotes the device name or substring lurker will use when playing sounds.